 The Contractor shall develop Punch Lists and Punch List logs recording information required to demonstrate the Contractor's compliance with Section 3.6.1 and Book 1 Section 20.
 All Punch Lists and Punch List logs shall be completed by PC and IQC personnel.
 CDOT and other affected agencies shall be invited by the Contractor to attend walks of the Work to include items on Punch Lists.
-The Contractor shall provide all Punch Lists and Punch List logs for Approval to CDOT prior to Project Completion.
+The Contractor shall provide all Punch Lists and Punch Lists and Punch Lists of CDOT prior to Project Completion.